Debra Austin, JD, PhD

 Take Public Speaking Tips from Abraham Lincoln

 Students will select a topic, within the Practice Area of focus for the semester, on which to write a 5-6 page paper which should not exceed 6 pages.
-The paper may be double-spaced.
+The paper shall be double-spaced.
 The Research Plan assignment will provide an outline of useful sources in which to conduct research for the paper.
 Students will submit a First Draft, which should be of a high quality.
 Students will receive feedback from me and will then submit a Final Revision of their paper.
 If you want this paper to satisfy the Upper Level Writing Requirement, it must be 10 pages in length, but should not exceed 11 pages.

 Your paper must be produced in Word.
 Papers are required to be submitted to me via email attachment to email@example.com.
 The subject line of the email should read: ALR Paper First Draft and ALR Paper Final Revision.
 The document should be named FirstnameLastnameFirstDraft.doc and FirstnameLastnameFinalRevision.doc(or .docx).
 You may submit your paper early.